Discover the members of the Peer-to-Peer Network

 On June 15, 2021, the CCRI announced the 15 local governments and communities selected to participate in their new Peer-to-Peer (P2P) Network.
 Located from Whitehorse, Yukon, to St. John’s, Newfoundland and Labrador, members of this Network have direct access to leading experts in the field and connect with local governments and communities across the country, develop their own circular economy roadmaps for their local regions, and much more.
 Learn more about the participants and the P2P Network today.

-Local governments have a unique role to play in accelerating the transition to a circular economy.
+Local communities have a unique role to play in accelerating the transition to a circular economy.
 Cities and regions are leading the way in this transition, acting as hubs for innovation and culture, and engines of economic activity.

-- learn how to get started and to embed circular economy approaches in their respective communities,
+- learn how to get started and to embed circular economy approaches in their respective communities;

-- identify benefits to the members of their communities, challenges to overcome and opportunities during this transition,
+- identify benefits to the members of their communities, challenges to overcome and opportunities during this transition;

-- collect lessons learned and best practices to support the future transition of other cities and regions to a circular economy,
+- collect lessons learned and best practices to support the future transition of other cities and regions to a circular economy;

 Still have questions?

 For more information about CCRI and the Peer-to-Peer (P2P) Network, please contact email@example.com.